Thakannon15/Information-Gathering-Tools/Wireshark Install.md

-# Wireshark Walkthrough Tutorial for College Students on Kali Linux
+# Wireshark Walkthrough Tutorial for Beginners on Kali Linux

 ## Introduction